andreafabrizi/DNSProxy/README.md

 Commits for other legacy components will not be accepted.

-### Basic and more advanced features
+### Basic ideas and more advanced features
-- DNS-over-HTTPS compliant with RFC-8484 and other older non-standards
+- DNS-over-HTTPS proxy compliant with RFC-8484 and other older non-standards
-- FOLLOWLOCATION, spawning threads to enable HTTP browser cache preemption for the benefit of the user experience.
-- HTTP/2 is the minimum requirement for dnsp-h2 DoH (see RFC 8484), while dnsp runs on pre-h2
+- HTTP/2 is the minimum requirement for DoH and **dnsp-h2** only supports >= h2
-- ability to dump response packet and serve content via local HTTP webserver
+- for non-standard non-DoH experiments, you may look at **dnsp**, now DEPRECATED
-- ability to set specific headers according to cache requirements i.e. translate HTTP cache Validity into DNS TTL value
+- **dnsp-h2** provides ability to set specific headers according to cache requirements, translating HTTP cache Validity into DNS TTL value
+- **dnsp-h2** offers an option to dump response packets, eventually to serve those contents via another HTTP(S) DoH-compliant webserver (if you plan to offer a DoH resolver for example).
+- both **dnps-h2** and **dnsp** offer a feature based on FOLLOWLOCATION which in turn will spawn dedicated threads and enable browser cache preemption for the benefit of user experience.

 To KISS, in order to start resolving anonymous DNS over HTTP(S) all you need is:
 - the C software, available as source or compiled **(dnsp-h2 and dnsp)**